nihalpasham/rustBoot-book/README.md

 You can also read the book for free online.

-See the releases to download just the code of all the code listings that appear in the book.

 ## Contributing

 We'd love your help!
-Please see CONTRIBUTING.md to learn about the kinds of contributions we're looking for.
+Please feel free to submit pull requests.

 ## Spellchecking